Maarten-Kruger/Trading/README.md

 positions remain open, allowing multiple trades to run concurrently when the setup reappears on new bars.

+## Three Wise Men

+`ThreeWiseMen.mq5` implements a wave-based strategy using wave detection and a staged "Wise Men" entry sequence.

 ## Candlestick Simulator

 `visualize_ohlc.py` provides a small matplotlib-based viewer for OHLC CSV data.